-The sooner you start saving, the sooner you start earning interest on your interest.
+The sooner you start saving, the sooner you start earning interest on the interest you earn.
 This is known as compound interest – something which effectively turns time into money.

 With compound interest, it’s all about having time on your side.
 And time is a huge advantage when it comes to children’s savings – the longer your children’s savings are in place, the bigger they will get.